cedrickchee/awesome-transformer-nlp/README.md

 7. [BigScience's BLOOM-176B](https://huggingface.co/bigscience/bloom) from the Hugging Face repository [[paper](https://arxiv.org/abs/2210.15424), [blog post](https://bigscience.huggingface.co/blog/bloom)] - BLOOM is a 175-billion parameter model for language processing, able to generate text much like GPT-3 and OPT-175B.
 It was developed to be multilingual, being deliberately trained on datasets containing 46 natural languages and 13 programming languages.
 8. [bitsandbytes-Int8 inference for Hugging Face models](https://docs.google.com/document/d/1JxSo4lQgMDBdnd19VBEoaG-mMfQupQ3XvOrgmRAVtpU/edit) - You can run BLOOM-176B/OPT-175B easily on a single machine, without performance degradation.
 If true, this could be a game changer in enabling people outside of big tech companies being able to use these LLMs.

+### Transformer Reinforcement Learning

+Transformer Reinforcement Learning from Human Feedback (RLHF).

+- [Illustrating Reinforcement Learning from Human Feedback](https://huggingface.co/blog/rlhf) - Recent advances with language models (ChatGPT for example) have been powered by RLHF.

+#### Tools for RLHF

+- [lvwerra/TRL](https://github.com/lvwerra/trl) - Train transformer language models with reinforcement learning.

+Open source effort towards ChatGPT:

+- [CarperAI/TRLX](https://github.com/CarperAI/trlx) - Originated as a fork of TRL.
+It allows you to fine-tune Hugging Face language models (GPT2, GPT-NeoX based) up to 20B parameters using Reinforcement Learning.
+Brought to you by CarperAI (born at EleutherAI, an org part of StabilityAI family).
+CarperAI is developing production ready open-source RLHF tools.
+- [allenai/RL4LMs](https://github.com/allenai/RL4LMs) - RL for language models (RL4LMs) by Allen AI.
+It's a modular RL library to fine-tune language models to human preferences.

 ### Additional Reading

 1. [How to Build OpenAI's GPT-2: "The AI That's Too Dangerous to Release"](https://www.reddit.com/r/MachineLearning/comments/bj0dsa/d_how_to_build_openais_gpt2_the_ai_thats_too/).